-Standard of living is associated with material living conditions and is characterized by material possessions, pleasure, and comfort.
+Well-being consists of standard of living and quality of life.
+Standard of living is associated with material living conditions.
+Material possessions characterize it.
 Quality of life refers to sources of well-being beyond material prosperity, such as meaning in life, social connectedness, and personal flourishing.
-Quality of life also includes affective conditions such as peace of mind, elation, and delight, and may also include more philosophical approaches, such as questioning conceptions of human place and purpose.
-Sustainable development, or sustainability, is based on the ideal of “enough, for all, forever”.
-Sustainable ways of living are associated with certain behaviors, emotions, thoughts, attitudes, and values.
+It also includes affective conditions such as peace of mind, joy, and delight.
+It may also have more philosophical approaches, such as questioning the human place in the world.
+Sustainable development, or sustainability, is based on the idea of “enough, for all, forever.”
+Sustainable ways of living are associated with certain behaviours, emotions, thoughts, attitudes, and values.

-There are 12 researches working for the research group of Sustainable well-being.
+19 researchers are working for the research group on Sustainable well-being.
 Most of them are PhD candidates.

 Funded Research Projects: